sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 #### Naming

-Sikt Design System acronym `sds` is used as prefix for packages, classes and so on.
+- Sikt Design System's acronym, `sds`, is used as prefix for packages, classes and so on.
 It is used as a suffix for config packages since that is convention and a requirement for some configs.
-Sikt scope `@sikt` is used on packages to link them to our organization on NPM.
+- Sikt scope `@sikt` is used on packages to link them to our organization on NPM.
-Keep directory names kebab-case while component names PascalCase.
+- Keep directory names kebab-case while component names PascalCase.

 #### Monorepo

 This is a monorepo where all directories in `/packages/*` are seperate packages with their own `package.json` & `README.md`.
-The reasoning behind multiple packages is micro architecture.
-So that a breaking change to one package won't affect consumers of other packages.
+The reasoning behind multiple packages is rooted in micro architecture.
+This way, a single breaking change to one package won't affect consumers of other packages.

 #### Documentation